 Birth Defect Reporting and Meaningful Use for Eligible Professionals

-Eligible professionals enrolled in the Medicare and Medicaid EHR Incentive Program may elect to report birth defect case information to the Michigan Birth Defects Registry, fulfilling the Public Health Objective Specialized Registry Measure.
+Eligible professionals enrolled in the Medicare and Medicaid EHR Incentive Program and the Merit-based Incentive Payment System (MIPS) may elect to report birth defect case information to the Michigan Birth Defects Registry, fulfilling the Public Health Objective Specialized Registry Measure.

 Why Support Electronic Birth Defect Reporting?

 One out of every 15 Michigan babies is born with a reportable birth defect.
 State birth defect surveillance programs act as the catalyst for prevention and treatment.
 The surveillance programs identify children with birth defects and facilitate their assessment and referral needs.